centreon/centreon-documentation/en/integrations/plugin-packs/procedures/hardware-devices-timelinkmicro-tms6001-snmp.md

 <!--Offline IMP License-->

-1. Install the Plugin RPM on every Poller expected to monitor Timelinkmicro devices:
+1. Install the Centreon Plugin package on every Centreon Poller expected to monitor Timelinkmicro devices:

 ```bash
 yum install centreon-plugin-Hardware-Devices-Timelinkmicro-Tms6001-Snmp
 ```

-2. Install the Pack RPM to get the Plugin-Pack within Centreon Web UI
+2. Install the Centreon Plugin-Pack RPM on the Centreon Central server:

 ```bash
 yum install centreon-pack-hardware-devices-timelinkmicro-tms6001-snmp
 ```

-3. Connect to the Web UI and install the *Timelinkmicro-Tms6001-Snmp* Plugin-Pack through "Configuration > Plugin packs > Manager" page.
+3. On the Centreon Web interface, install the *Timelinkmicro Tms6001 Snmp* Plugin-Pack through "Configuration > Plugin packs > Manager" page.

 <!--END_DOCUSAURUS_CODE_TABS-->

 ## Host configuration

 * Add a new Host and apply the *HW-Timelink-tms6001-SNMP-Custom* Host Template
-* Fill SNMP Version and Community field according to the device's configuration
+* Fill SNMP Version and Community fields according to the device's configuration

   :warning: When using SNMP v3, use the SNMPEXTRAOPTIONS Macro to add specific auth parameters